jlgorel/Ideas/README.md

   2. Train machine to recognize when people are facing camera
   3. Place importance on people closer in the photo, to avoid waiting for background people

-Fantasy football machine learning?

-Video game with CPU learning your tendencies
+Give metadata to mp3 file using ACoustID

-Auto Music Riffs, use machine learning to find what makes something catchy and attempt to generate catchy riffs.
+Auto music riffs, use machine learning to find what makes something catchy and attempt to generate catchy riffs.